Timeline of the 2020–2021 Belarusian protests: August

 Numerous reports of different law violations in Belarusian prisons (severe overcrowding, beating, and abuses against prisoners, including torture) were submitted.

 On 14 August, peaceful protests continued nationwide.
 Workers from Minsk Tractor Works also joined the protest in front of the Government House in Minsk.
 They took part in a massive march carrying banners claiming that 16,000 workers were supporting this protest.
 According to the Independent, "a group of soldiers guarding the building lowered their shields, appearing to side with the protesters".

-There were multiple incidents of police expressing support for and even embracing protesters.
+There were multiple instances of police expressing support for and even embracing protesters.

 Sviatlana Tsikhanouskaya asked Belarusian authorities to stop the violence, "engage in dialogue", and call on mayors to organize peaceful rallies across the country over the weekend.

 On 15 August, post-election protests continued to grow.
-For the first time, government-supported television demonstrated episodes of what was happening on the Belarusian streets without any censorship.
+For the first time, government-supported television demonstrated episodes of what was happening on the streets without any censorship.
 They streamed a farewell ceremony for the murdered during a peaceful protest on 10 August.
 The Associated Press released a video showing the moment when Alexander Taraikovsky was killed.

 It was reported that Lukashenko's authorities asked Kremlin representatives about the possibility of Lukashenko escaping to Russia.
 Furthermore, it was reported that Russia admitted that Lukashenko's resignation as the head of state was likely.
 The editor-in-chief of the anti-government website Charter 97 claimed that Russian troops were concentrated along the Belarus-Russia border in preparation for a potential invasion, possibly within the next 48 hours.
 It was also reported that Lukashenko spoke to President Putin with both sides expressing confidence that all existing problems would be settled soon; the possibility of foreign mediation was firmly rejected by Lukashenko.

 Peaceful demonstrations took place in several cities, including Moscow, where 400 mainly wearing white formed a chain near the Belarusian Embassy in support of the protesters.

 Some protesters in Minsk expressed solidarity with the anti-government Khabarovsk Krai protests in the Russian Far East.

 On 16 August, Lukashenko's supporters were bussed into Minsk from various places across the country for a pro-Lukashenko rally, which had a much smaller turnout than the opposition demonstrations, which were the largest yet.
 The Belarusian Interior Ministry claimed a turnout of 65,000 at the pro-Lukashenko rally.
 A Reuters reporter estimated a turnout of 5,000.
 In a speech to supporters, Lukashenko said he would not step down, claimed that NATO was amassing "military power on the western borders", and warned supporters not to test him or they would be "beggars and struggle to live".
 Lukashenko also rejected calls for new elections.
 NATO rejected Lukashenko's claims.
 Right before the speech, Lukashenko called Russian President Putin for the second time in two days.